svaarala/duktape-wiki/Performance.md

 forwards from the cached location.
 When a string access cannot be resolved using the cache, the string is scanned either from the beginning or the end, which is obviously very expensive for large strings.
-The cache is maintained with a very simple LRU mechanism and is transparent to both Ecmascript and C code.
+The cache is maintained with a very simple LRU mechanism and is transparent to both ECMAScript and C code.

 The string cache makes simple loops like the following efficient: